Do you live with a child obsessed with video games?

 Soon, this developed into house policy: they get screens on Friday, Saturday, and Sunday for ninety minutes.
 Nothing during the week, because it’s too hard for them to go into that still, focused game mode and still keep up with the work/school routine.

-- Consider not owning an Xbox or Wii.
+- Consider not owning an Xbox, PlayStation or Wii.
 Large gaming systems are harder to manage for two reasons:

 - They put you in a bigger playing field.
-Now you’re dealing with Call of Duty, Grand Theft Auto, Halo and Assassin’s Creed.
+Now you’re dealing with God of War, The Witcher, Call of Duty, Grand Theft Auto, Halo and Assassin’s Creed.
 Not having them in your house might eliminate a few haggling sessions.

 - Screen time in the morning is different from screen time in the afternoon.
 The research of Dr. John J. Ratey of Harvard Medical School, author of the book Spark: The Revolutionary New Science of Exercise and the Brain, and now the “Sparking Life” movement, has shown that a person of any age who exercises even a half hour in the morning is much more likely to be able to sit still and focus, and retain what he learns.
 Ratey’s research is behind the idea of brain breaks in corporate offices: short periods of movement every hour shown to increase productivity and elevate mood.